List of sports events affected by the virus from China

 2022 World Cup qualifying: China vs. Maldives on March 26 and vs. Guam on March 31 moved to Buriram, Thailand.
 Spectators banned.

 Serie A, B, C, D and Women's Serie A matches in Lombardy and Veneto regions postponed from Feb.
 22. Serie A: 6 matches on Feb.
-29-March 2 postponed to May 13.
-All matches March 4-April 3, no spectators.
+29-March 2 postponed.
+All matches from March 4-April 3, no spectators.

 Italian Cup semifinals: Juventus vs. AC Milan on March 4, Napoli vs. Inter Milan on March 5, postponed.
 Final moved from May 13 to May 20.